quantum-glossary/quantum-glossary.github.io/glossary/language_related/domain_specific_language.md

 # Domain Specific Language
 {: .fs-9 }
 A Domain Specific Language (DSL) is tailored to a fixed domain.
 They serve a specialized purpose and are usually not complete.
-Instead they extend existing languages.
+Instead, they extend existing languages.
 {: .fs-6 .fw-300 }

 Classical